Prompting GPT-3 To Be Reliable: More Related Work

 \paragraph{Uncertainty Calibration.} No model can ever be perfect, and so it is crucial for users to be able to identify model mistakes, especially in high-stage settings where trusting wrong model predictions can cause severe harm.
 One important way to help identify wrong model predictions is by obtaining well-calibrated confidence scores for model predictions.
 By definition, a calibrated confidence (probability) score should match the expected accuracy of the prediction~\citep{Platt1999ProbabilisticOF,Naeini2015ObtainingWC,Guo2017OnCO}.
 In this way, users can put more trust in highly-confidence predictions and discard low-confidence predictions.
 While various methods have been proposed to obtain confidence scores and perform post-hoc calibration for language models~\citep{Jiang2021HowCW,Desai2020CalibrationOP,Ye2022CanEB}, they are mostly focused on classification settings rather than free-form generation, which is more common for the use of GPT-3.
 In this work, we explore two simple (but surprisingly effective) ways of obtaining confidence scores for GPT-3's generated answers and we analyse the impact of scaling as well as prompt design.
+For studying calibration of GPT-3 style LLMs, \cite{Lin2022TeachingMT} explore the idea of expressing uncertainty in verbal words but is restricted to math questions. \cite{Mielke2022ReducingCA} study linguistic calibration on conversational models. \cite{Kadavath2022LanguageM} study adopting a multiple-choice setting in which case obtaining a confidence score is much easier (since the model only needs to predict one token to indicate which option to choose rather than generating the entire answer string).
+We differ from them in: 1) we focus on obtaining probabilistic confidence scores rather than verbal uncertainty expressions; 2) we study the more general and realistic free-form answer generation setting; and 3) we do not involve finetuning or any additional training of the language model.